-These mini cashew raspberry oat bars are the perfect healthy treat.
-Not only are they are a great after-school treat for hungry kids as they’re sweetened with fruit alone, they are also vegan and gluten free.
-No baking is needed making them perfect for a hot summer’s day.
+These mini cashew and raspberry oat bars are the perfect healthy treat.
+Not only are they are a great after-school treat for hungry kids as they're sweetened with fruit alone, they are also vegan and gluten free.
+No baking is needed making them perfect for a hot summer's day.